flutter/website/flutter-for-react-native.md

 ## Platform-specific code

 When building a cross-platform app, you'll want to re-use as much code as possible across platforms.
 Scenarios may arise where it makes sense for the code to be different.
-In React Native, separate implementation can be given at almost anywhere in the app code by recognizing the platform the app will run on.
-To get the target platform, you can either use platform file extensions or the `Platform` module as below:
+In React Native, a separate implementation can be given almost anywhere in the app code by recognizing the platform the app will run on.
+To get the target platform, you can either use platform file extensions, or the `Platform` module as below:

 <!-- skip -->
 {% prettify javascript %}